Page No. 28

 Q.5.
 What changes did Napoleon introduce to make the administrative system more efficient in the territories ruled by him?

-(c) He also simplified the administrative division.
-There was abolishment of feudal system and peasants were freed from serfdom and manorial dues.
+- He also simplified the administrative division.
+There was the abolishment of the feudal system and peasants were freed from serfdom and manorial dues.

 Q.6.
 Explain what is meant by the 1848 revolution of the liberals.
 What were the political, social and economic ideas supported by the liberals?

 - The 1848 revolution was led by the educated middle classes along with the poor, unemployed starving peasants and workers in Europe.